-The simulation program shall calculate the HVAC TSPR based only on the input for the proposed design and the requirements of this appendix.
+1. The simulation program shall calculate the HVAC TSPR based only on the input for the proposed design and the requirements of Section 409.
 The calculation procedure shall not allow the user to directly modify the building component characteristics of the standard reference design.